 - All emailed files must have file names containing the student’s last name and be in PDF format.

 Submit the following documents to email@example.com

-- Graphic (as described on Requirements tab) (examples: a map, a poster, link to web map saved in a document or referenced in essay)
+- Graphic (as described under Requirements tab) Examples: a map, a poster, a link to web map saved in a document or referenced in essay

-- Two letters of recommendation (submitted by your reference); OR one letter (submitted by reference) and one résumé (submitted by you).
+- Two letters of recommendation (submitted by your references); OR one letter (submitted by reference) and one résumé (submitted by you).

 - All aforementioned files in PDF format not to exceed a maximum individual file size of 20MB.